SESOCELLGAMES/rogamepass.py/README.md

 from roapi import Buyer

 cookie="Put_Your_Cookie"
-Buyer(cookie).buy("True",12345678,"pass")
+Buyer(cookie).buy("True",12345678,"gamepass")
-#The first argument is delete when purchase second argument is id of the gamepass the third argument is type of item
+#The first argument is delete when purchase second argument is id of the gamepass the third argument is type of item asset or gamepass
 ```

 [contributors-shield]: https://img.shields.io/github/contributors/sesocell/roapi.svg?style=for-the-badge